Undergraduate Research and Arts Colloquium

 Please review the Abstract Rubric Worksheet for additional information regarding the components outlined above.

-All applications will be reviewed by the 2015 OUR Colloquium committee.
-Students selected to participate will receive final notification by March 9, 2015.
+Students selected to participate will receive final notification by March 17, 2017.

 Excellence in Research Awards

-The OUR will award approximately $6,000 in total Research in Excellence Awards during the 2015 Colloquium.
+The OUR will award approximately $6,000 in total Research in Excellence Awards during the 2017 Colloquium.
 Research in Excellence Awards are based on nominations from Colloquium facilitators who evaluate the quality of the presentation and research.
-During the 2014 colloquium, 24 students received $250 Research in Excellence Awards across multiple disciplines.
+During the 2016 colloquium, more than 30 student researchers across multiple disciplines received a $250 Research in Excellence Award.

 ResearchOne is a celebration of research-related activities and events that showcase the work of our researchers throughout the USF System.
 From its beginnings as a single week of events in the Fall of 2008, ResearchOne has expanded to promote USF research-related events and activities year-round, on all USF campuses.